 Access to all Bandwidth offices is restricted and controlled by assigned proximity badges.
 Visitors must sign in, display a visitor badge, and be escorted by the sponsoring employee.
 Entrances and exits to all sites/offices are under video surveillance.

-Data Centers hosting Bandwidth’s equipment are certified SOC II or ISO 27001:2013 compliant.
-Each site location provides layers of security, including biometrics, security guards, cameras and equipment secured in isolated rack/cages.
+Bandwidth hosted data centers are SOC 2 Type II or ISO 27001:2013 certified.
+Each data center site location provides layers of security, including biometrics, security guards, cameras and equipment secured in isolated rack/cages.

 Third-Party Penetration Testing

 Bandwidth uses third-party partners to perform external penetration testing against applications and networks at a minimum on an annual basis

 Vendor Risk Management